Cyber Awareness

 Important Information Regarding Phishing Scams

-If the link in the text is clicked, the recipient is redirected to a fraudulent website that appears to be the Bank’s branded website, but it is not.
-On this fraudulent website, the user is asked to provide their debit card number, debit card expiration date and debit card CVV code.
+If the text link is clicked, the recipient is redirected to a fraudulent website that appears to be the Bank’s branded website.
+But it is not.
+This fraudulent website prompts users to provide their debit card number, card expiration date, and CVV code.
 Providing this information could result in fraudulent charges occurring on your debit card.
-Also, it is possible that potentially harmful malware could be downloaded to the device which received the text simply by opening the website page.
+Also, it is possible that potentially harmful malware could be downloaded to the device that received the text.
+This can occur by simply opening the website page.

 Understanding the Risks